Submariner consists of several main components that work in conjunction to securely connect workloads across multiple Kubernetes clusters.

 clusters; this can be one of your connected clusters, or a dedicated cluster.

-- Minimum supported Kubernetes version is 1.17.
+- The oldest tested Kubernetes version is 1.17.

 - Non-overlapping Pod and Service CIDRs between clusters.
 This is to prevent routing conflicts.
 For cases where addresses do

 - IP reachability between the gateway nodes.
 When connecting two clusters, the gateways must have at least one-way connectivity

 to each other on their public or private IP address and encapsulation port.
 This is needed for creating the tunnels between

 the clusters.
 The default encapsulation port is 4500/UDP, for NAT Traversal discovery port

 For clusters behind corporate firewalls that block the default ports, Submariner also supports NAT Traversal